arstercz/sys-toolkit/README.md

 `type: shell`

-check the disk media or other count. based on Dell's `MegaCli` command.
+check the disk media or other error count.
+All the check are based on [Broadcom's](https://www.broadcom.com/) `MegaCli` command.

 ### Usage
 ```